catamphetamine/libphonenumber-js/README.md

 "As You Type" formatter was created by Google as part of their Android OS and therefore only works for numerical keyboard input, i.e. it can only accept digits (and a `+` sign in the start of an international number).
 When used on desktops where a user can input all kinds of punctuation (spaces, dashes, parens, etc) it simply ignores everything except digits.
 This solution is sufficient for all use cases except for phone number extensions which Google's "As You Type" formatter does not support.
 If your project requires phone number extensions input then use a separate input field for that.

-### getPhoneCode(country_code)
+### getPhoneCode(country)

-There have been requests for a function returning a phone code by country code.
+There have been requests for a function returning a phone code by [country code](https://github.com/catamphetamine/libphonenumber-js#country-code-definition).

 ```js
 getPhoneCode('RU') === '7'